-The list below includes descriptions of all undergraduate and graduate courses offered by the Department of Sociology, though some courses may be taught more often than others.
+The list below includes descriptions of all undergraduate courses offered by the Department of Sociology, though some courses may be taught more often than others.

 Visit the undergraduate page for course requirements for specific programs.
 For up-to-date information on course offerings, schedules, room locations and registration, please visit the Student Information System (SIS).